kpj/PLoader/README.rst

     :target: https://crate.io/packages/ploader/
     :alt: Number of PyPI downloads

 CLI download manager written in python.
-It serves as a front-end to plowshare (especially plowdown) which handles the actual download.
+It makes use of plowshare (especially plowdown) which handles the link detection.

 Installation